micutio/ComplexAutomatonBase/README.md

 This project is definitely for you if:

-* you want to explore ideas about systems that exhibit decentralization and organic growth, but pen and paper are too cumbersome
+* you want to explore and play around with ideas about systems that exhibit decentralization and organic growth

 * you like to build and play around with artificial worlds